Irene Barros

-Irene Lorenco e Barros or Irene Barros was an Indian politician, INC loyalist and pioneer for woman politicians from the state of Goa.
-She was the 1st woman to be elected as a Sarpanch (equivalent to a mayor of city council) in the state of Goa, and the 1st and only woman to serve as president of the Indian National Congress- Goa.
-She generally used her husband's family surname.
-According to the Congress party she was probably the 1st female Sarpanch in India.
+Irene Lourenço e Barros was an Indian politician, Indian National Congress loyalist and pioneer for woman politicians from Goa.
+She was the first woman to be elected as a sarpanch of a village in the state of Goa, and the first and only woman to serve as president of the Indian National Congress-Goa.
+According to the Congress party she was probably the first female sarpanch in India.

-Family and biography
+Personal life

-Born Irene Lorenco, in 1930, to the Lorenco family of Bhiunsa-Cuncolim in erstwhile Portuguese Goa, she was the niece of Monsignor Agapito Lorenco, prominent clergyman and educationalist, instrumental in setting up educational institutes in Cuncolim.
+Born Maria Irene Lourenço, in 1930, to the Lourenço family of Bhiunsa-Cuncolim in the erstwhile Portuguese Goa, she was the niece of Monsignor.
+Padre Agapito Lourenço, a prominent clergyman and educationalist, instrumental in setting up educational institutes in Cuncolim.

-She went on to do her B.A. and would marry into the Barros (a.k.a.
-De Barros) family of Betalbatim, originally moragardio family of Carambolim, who claim descent from Vijayanagara warlords and Bahamani/Adil Shah princes.
-The family was later recognized as Moca Fidalgos (Hidalgo) by royal decree 22 March 1688 before moving to Cansaulim and Betabatim.
-She married Dr. Leo Mackenson Barros, younger brother of Prof.Jose Fransico Simiao Barros (regis), a satyagrahi for the Goa freedom movement (one of the few aristocrats to participate), and son of (regis) D. Antonio Pedro Barros, who would go on to be referred to as Regis (meaning: of the king/king's man) due to his service to the royal government in the African colonies around Mozambique.
+She went on to study and complete her Bachelor of Arts undergraduate degree and after completion would marry into the Barros (a.k.a. de Barros) family of Betalbatim, originally the Barros family of Cansaulim as one branch moved to Betalbatim in the 18th century.
+Her husband was Dr. Leo Mackenson Barros, a medical doctor and the younger brother of Prof. José Simião Francisco Regis Barros who was born in Mombasa.
+Both were sons of Sr. Antonio Pedro Barros and Da.
+Maria Leticia Viegas (Assolnã).

-Entrance into politics
+Political career

-Her husband Dr. Barros was a well known medical practitioner in his hometown as well the surrounding villages, hence Mrs. Barros was already popular, and was known to help her neighborhood as many were not highly educated at that time.
-With the Annexation of Goa by India in December 1961, the Panchayat system and elections were set up in Goa, and Irene decided to actively enter politics despite facing objections from friends as it was considered unbefitting for a woman to be involved in politics.
-She stood in Goa's 1st ever panchayat elections and proved to be the popular candidate.
+Her husband Leo was a well known medical practitioner in his hometown as well the surrounding villages, hence Barros was already popular, and was known to help her neighborhood as many village locals were not educated at that time.
+With the invasion and annexation of Goa by India in December 1961, the panchayati raj system and elections were set up in Goa, and Barros decided to actively enter politics despite facing objections from friends as it was considered unbefitting for a woman to be involved in politics.
+She stood in Goa's first ever panchayat elections and proved to be a popular candidate.